JonnyLatte/proxyTrader/README.md

 Funds can be transferred from one offer to another by their owner.

-#It is unwise to use this contract outside of tested until it has undergone thorough security auditing, especially considering it is currently being designed.
+#It is unwise to use this contract outside of testnet until it has undergone thorough security auditing, especially considering it is currently being designed.